splunk/splunk-sdk-java/README.md

 ### Examples and unit tests

-The Splunk SDK for Java includes several examples and unit tests to run at the command line.
+The Splunk Enterprise SDK for Java includes several examples and unit tests to run at the command line.

 #### Create a .splunkrc convenience file